Plantar Fasciitis

 • Degenerative change of plantar fascia at origin on medial tuberosity of calcaneus

-• Pain on plantar surface, usually at calcaneal insertion of plantar fascia on weight bearing, especially in morning or on initiation of walking after prolonged rest
+• Classically presents as pain on plantar surface of the foot, usually at calcaneal insertion of plantar fascia with weight-bearing, especially in morning or on initiation of walking after prolonged rest

-• Synonym(s): plantar fasciopathy, plantar heel pain syndrome, plantar fasciosis, painful heel syndrome
+• Synonym(s): plantar fasciopathy, plantar heel pain syndrome, plantar fasciosis, and painful heel syndrome

 Epidemiology